Studstrup Power Station

 The Studstrup Power Station (Studstrupværket) is a thermal power station at Studstrup, Aarhus Municipality, in Denmark.
 It is owned and operated by the Ørsted company and has an electrical generation capacity of 700 MWe.
 The chimney is 189.89 m tall.
-The power station use cleaned wastewater as coolant, and the residual heat is used for district heating; directed via pipes into Aarhus.
+The power station uses cleaned wastewater as coolant, and the residual heat is used for district heating; directed via pipes into Aarhus.
 The power station went in to service in 1968 as a coal-fuelled power station, but has been expanded and refitted a number of times since its inception.
 In 2016, one of two boilers was converted to biomass-fuelled, using wood chips and straw primarily.

 History

 The plant was built as a coal-fired power plant with a single unit with a nameplate capacity of 152 MWe electricity.
 It was inaugurated 18 October 1968 by Queen of Denmark Margrethe II.
 The chimney is 124 m tall.
 The plant was originally owned and operated by I/S Midtkraft.

 In 1972, boiler unit 2 with a nameplate capacity of 262 MWe electricity was commissioned.
 It had a second 124 m tall chimney.

 Two extra coal-fired units, unit 3 and 4, was commissioned in 1984 and 1985.
 Both of them are combined heat and power plants, each with a nameplate capacity of 380 MWe electricity and 455 MJ/s heat.
 The two units use a combined 190 m tall chimney.

 In 2000, I/S Midtkraft, along with five other power plant companies and the distribution company ELSAM I/S, fused to become Elsam A/S. In 2006, Elsam A/S was taken over by DONG Energy.

 Unit 4 was expanded to burn straw as a supplement to coal in 2001.
 Unit 3 followed with the same conversion in 2005.

 Between 2014 and 2016, unit 3 was converted from coal and straw to wood pellets.
 A new silo with a capacity of 65000 tons wood pellets, and an 800m conveyor transport system, was constructed.
 Unit 3 can still be fired on coal, but due to taxes, it is only profitable to do when there is no demand for heat.

 Unit 4 was decommissioned in April 2022, but in October 2022 the decommission was postponed to 31 August 2024, due the energy crisis in Europe.